Welcome to the New York Cyber Abuse Task Force.

 Join our cause

-Contact NYCATF Co-Chairs Lindsey Song (lsong@sffny.org) or Annie Seifullah (annie@incendiilaw.com) for information on how to join the New York Cyber Abuse Task Force.
+Contact NYCATF Chair Lindsey Song (lsong@sffny.org) for information on how to join the New York Cyber Abuse Task Force.

 Or if you are interested in starting a Task Force in your state or region!